DepressionTypes, Symptoms, & Treatments

-This is the condition most people think about when considering depression.
-MDD is marked by five or more symptoms of depression lasting for at least two weeks, which can range in intensity from mild to severe.
+- Major depressive disorder (MDD): this is the condition most people think about when considering depression.
+MDD is marked by five or more symptoms of depression lasting for at least two weeks.
+It can range in intensity from mild to severe.

 - Persistent depressive disorder (dysthymia): rather than a period of depression that recurs and remits, persistent depressive disorder represents a more stable and consistent level of depression.
 Symptoms may not be as intense as other disorders, but the duration will be very uncomfortable (at least two years in adults and one year in children).

 - Premenstrual dysphoric disorder (PMDD): changing symptoms that accompany menstruation are expected, but premenstrual dysphoric disorder occurs when the repeated hormonal changes create a drastic shift in thoughts, feelings, and behaviors.
 In many cases, these symptoms make it impossible for a person to maintain relationships and responsibilities.